blabla1337/skf-labs/md/Python/CSRF-weak.md

 ## Exploitation

 In order to to exploit this vulnerability we need to set up our evil webserver to do the malicious CSRF using a POST request from and sending the weak csrf_token with.
-We could achieve this by creating the following express application:
+We could achieve this by creating the following python flask application:

 ```python
 import base64